mineshkothari/fullstack/README.md

 ### Who is it targeted at?

 This project is targeted at anyone who wants to be kept up-to-date with Web Development.
-Whether you're a newbie finding your feet with the very first 'Hello, World' application using nothing but HTML, or a 10 year veteran who has what it takes to build the next 'big thing', Fullstack aims to bring the community closer.
+Whether you're a newbie finding your feet with the very first 'Hello, World' application using nothing but HTML, or a 10-year veteran who has what it takes to build the next 'big thing', Fullstack aims to bring the community closer.

 With Fullstack boasting various apps such as:
 - Forum - a platform aimed to ask questions, stay connected and much more